relaxedleaf/DynamicTwitterBanner/readme.md

 -   Create `.env` file and copy the keys from `.env.example` over

 -   Get the secrets from [Twitter API](https://developer.twitter.com/en/docs/twitter-api) and make sure that you requested `elevated access`

--   Modify the timezone to best suit your location

--   Customize your custom tweet searches by changing keywords in `/src/constants/searchWords.ts`

 <br>